-Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

-EWNHS is the BirdLife International Partner in Ethiopia and has long experience of conservation work in the country.
-Legally established in 1966, EWNHS is the oldest non-governmental environmental conservation organization in Ethiopia.
-The organisation has extensive experience of undertaking conservation through livelihood improvement, for example through its involvement in the Debre Birhan Land Restoration and Food Security Project and the Ethiopian Sustainable Tourism Alliance (ESTA).
-EWNHS has worked on the Liben Plain for seven years, most recently as the national manager and primary implementer of a three-year project on southern Ethiopia's threatened endemic birds, funded by the UK Birdfair.
+Partner Name and Details (including roles and responsibilities an d capacity to website where engage with the project): (max 200 words) available: EWNHS is the BirdLife International Partner in Ether long experience of conservation work in the count ry.
+Legally Ethiopian Wildlife established in 1966, EWNHS is the oldest non-go vernmental Natural History Society environmental conservation organization in Ethiop oia.
+The (EWNHS) organisation has extensive experience of undertal king conservation Website: through livelihood improvement, for example throu ugh its http://ewnhs.org.et/ involvement in the Debre Birhan Land Restoration and Food Security Project and the Ethiopian Sustainable To urism Alliance (ESTA).
+EWNHS has worked on the Liben Plain for most recently as the national manager and primary implementer of a three-year project on southern Ethiopia's threatened endemic birds, funded by the UK Birdfair.
 EWNHS has a local staff member based on the Liben Plain and has been very influential in establishing three Liben Lark Conservation Committees and a community-based Site Support Group on the Plain.
 These have greatly increased the awareness of local people of the plight of the Liben Lark and have engendered trust between EWNHS and relevant stakeholders on the Liben Plain, at all levels of government and among all strata of traditional community governance.
-EWNHS will be the main in-country partner and national project manager, working with other stakeholders to deliver the main outputs of the project.
+EWNHS will be the main in-country partner and • national project manager, working with other stakeholders to deliver the main outputs of the project.
+Have you included a Lette r of Support from this institution?
+Voc/No